-There cannot be any complacency in the global response to the novel coronavirus outbreak (COVID-19).
+There cannot be any complacency in the global response to the coronavirus pandemic (COVID-19).
 LSHTM experts are involved in many different aspects of research as well as providing guidance to those responding around the globe every day.
 We have a strong track record of responding to emergencies and major outbreaks, whether through research or by providing immediate information, advice, courses, and action on the ground.

 COVID-19: Tackling the Novel Coronavirus

 Find out more about the outbreak of the novel coronavirus and its implications around the world with our latest free online course.

 Together in spirit: Young people in isolation

 The COVID-19 Response Fund is supporting a project led by Dr Rebecca Meiskin, a Research Fellow in Social Science at the London School of Hygiene & Tropical Medicine (LSHTM), implementing research insight to raise awareness of the challenges and stresses of social distancing.

 We are proud to be using the COVID-19 Response Fund to support an innovative communications campaign, emphasising the importance of handwashing and social distancing.

 Help our scientists understand how information about COVID-19 is shared in UK communities, what effect lockdown is having on UK families, and what people across the UK are doing to cope.

 The latest expert comment and analysis from LSHTM researchers.